Mark-Assessment/D-Santana-retail-store-M3-2/README.md

 [Visit the live site](https://pooltesting-buddy.onrender.com).

-The purpose of this application is to facilitate the completion of day-to-day tasks for managers and supervisors in a retail store, thereby enhancing operational efficiency.
+The purpose of this application is to facilitate the completion of day-to-day tasks for managers, supervisors and keyholders in a retail store, thereby enhancing operational efficiency.

 This website, meticulously designed and developed, empowers users to seamlessly assign and delegate tasks to various team members, streamlining the store's workflow management process.